GiantSweetroll/RipperDoc/README.md

 # RipperDoc
 An application to take picture of an item and can identify the nearest repair service shop related to that product.

+**NOTE:** this project is no longer being maintained at this repository.
+Please visit its new repository at https://gitlab.com/giantsweetroll/ripperdoc

 ## Docker Containers
 This project makes use of Docker for containerization as well as Docker Compose.
 The Docker images for this project are available at [Docker Hub](https://hub.docker.com/r/giantsweetroll/ripperdoc).
 Docker needs to be installed in your system in order to use the images.